-Once scoffed at by professional punters as just a novelty, NFL Prop betting is now considered as mainstream by sharps and squares alike.
+Once scoffed at by professional punters as just a novelty, NFL Prop betting is now considered mainstream by sharps and squares alike.
 This is especially true with the advent of mobile betting apps as LIVE props bets are now offered on sports of all sorts and on virtually every play during the course of the game.
 With the options numbering in the hundreds, especially during events like the Super Bowl, this article is designed to help bettors navigate the prop wagering landscape.
 Please read on for our prop advice and opinions.

-NFL Football Prop Betting Sites
+NFL Online Prop Betting Tips

 While most bookmakers will post near mirror lines on straight bets, the prop line prices can vary substantially.
 For the best prop betting odds, please refer to the online sportsbooks featured in our Top 5 Table.